-The following is a personal story written by Juliet, an ambassador of MyAutismTeam, the social network for parents of children of all ages with autism.
-Below she shares the story of her family and her son Tristan.
+The following is a personal story written by Alicia, an ambassador of MyAutismTeam, the social network for parents of children of all ages with autism.
+Below she shares the story of how she and her family balance the challenges and triumphs of life.
 If you are a parent of a child with ASD, go to MyAutismTeam and connect with other parents who ‘get it.’
-Thousands of parents from all over the country are here to share not only their stories, but their daily lives: the good days, bad days and the triumphs!
+Thousands of parents from all over the country are here to share not only their stories, but their daily lives: the good days, bad days and the accomplishments!

 Just recently I was asked by a new friend, “How do you do it?”
 I responded somewhat perplexed.
 “How do I do what?”
 She went on to elaborate, asking me how do I raise three young boys, with two on the spectrum, while living on a single income and living with the constant pain of multiple sclerosis?
 I honestly rarely stop to ponder my situation because honestly I see it as a way of life and not a situation.
 Soon after, another friend asked me this and then I began to notice the number of parents on MyAutismTeam that were asking similar questions.